How to fix a burned carpet

 6. Clean up

-Vacuum the area again to remove any dust and brush the new fibers so that they blend with the surrounding carpet.
+Vacuum the area again to remove dust, and brush the new fibers to blend with the surrounding carpet.